NuclearRKTSnowflake/Smart-Traffic-Model/README.md

-SMART TRAFFIC MODEL (SMT) by SIERRA KNOWLES
+SMART TRAFFIC MODEL (SMT) by NUCLEARRKTSNOWFLAKE

 Stoplights are an essential part of our transportation infrastructure.
 They strive to maximize intersection safety and efficiency for both vehicles and pedestrians.